alessio94/easyjet-leptons-met/bbllAnalysis/README.md

 # Main developers

 The main developments have been performed by (non extensive list, feel free to add your name):
-Adam Campbell Anderson, Fatima Bendebba.
+Adam Campbell Anderson, Fatima Bendebba, Giuseppe Callea.